-In summary, three items for the Boyne River and Tarong WSS were sampled.
+In the Draft Report, three items for the Boyne River and Tarong WSS were sampled.
 Of these:

-- (a) one item is not prudent and has been removed from forecast expenditure; - (b) one item is prudent but insufficient information has been provided by SunWater to establish efficiency; and - (c) one item is prudent and efficient.
+- (a) one item was not prudent and was removed from forecast expenditure; - (b) one item was prudent but insufficient information was provided by SunWater to establish efficiency; and - (c) one item was prudent and efficient.

-As noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+As noted in the Draft Report Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.